daveroscorla/orderbook/README.md

     };
  ```

-`OrderID_` and `Volume_` were assigned `int_fast64_t`, as you would imagine that large volumes of trades might exceed the limits of a 32 bit int, which would be catastrophic.
-Details of the order are stored as enums.
-This potentially could be improved, as discussed [later](#improvements). <link in here> `SecurityID_` has been made a string, however again as the default size for a string is generally larger than an identifier such as an ISIN, this could be made smaller. `Price` is a float, which should be sufficient to represent a price, however as floating point comparisons can sometimes be innacurate, some more thought could be given here.
+`OrderID_` and `Volume_` were typed `int_fast64_t`, as potentially large volumes of trades might exceed the limits of a 32 bit int, which would be catastrophic for an orderbook.
+Details of the order are stored as enums. `SecurityID_` has been made a string, however as the default size for a string is generally larger than an identifier such as an ISIN, this could potentially made smaller. `Price` is a float, which should be sufficient to represent a price, however as floating point comparisons can sometimes be innacurate, some more thought could be given here.
+In summary, there could be changes to improve the memory footprint particularly, which are discussed [later](#improvements).

 ### Order book structure

-The main lookup of the security has been implemented as an `unordered_map`:
+The main lookup of the security id has been implemented as an `unordered_map`:

 ```
     using Book = std::unordered_map<std::string, Security>;
 ```

-The rationale is that while a regular `std::map` will perform well for small collections, even logarithmic complexity will have a cost as the number of elements becomes large.
-An unordered_map, while comsuming extra memory, should have a near constant time look-up.
-A `Reserve` function was added to the implementation to size the map appropriately at the start of the day rather than trigger a lot of re-allocation of memory and copies until we receive all symbols that comprise a market.
+The rationale is that while a regular `std::map` will perform well for small collections, even logarithmic complexity look-ups will have a cost as the number of securities becomes large.
+An unordered_map, while comsuming extra memory, should have a near constant time look-up complexity.
+A `Reserve` function was added to the implementation to size the map appropriately at the start of the day.
+As an unordered map is implemented as an array, there is the potential for triggering a lot of memory re-allocations and copies until we receive all symbols that comprise the market.

 The sides of the book have been aggregated in a `Security` struct and are implemented as std::maps:

 ```
     using BidLevels = std::map<float, std::deque<Order>, std::greater<float>>;
     using AskLevels = std::map<float, std::deque<Order>, std::less<float>>;

+    struct Security {
+        BidLevels bid_;
+        AskLevels ask_;
+    };
 ```

-The thinking here is that book depths are pretty finite, so look-ups on price should be relatively quick.
-Insertions and deletions from the book should also have logarithmic complexity if not at the top of the book, if at the top or the end, then it should be constant.
-Resizing of the container will not be a problem as the map is generally implemented as a red black binary tree.
-Using an unordered map here is not an option as we need to maintain ordering, here using `std::greater` and `std::less` to make sure that bids are ordered in ascending price and offers in descending.
+The thinking here is that book depths are pretty finite in terms of size, so look-ups on price should be relatively quick.
+Insertions and deletions from the front and end of the should be constant time and also have logarithmic complexity elsewhere.
+Resizing of the container will not be a problem as maps is generally implemented as a red black binary trees.
+Using any hash based container here is not an option as we need to maintain ordering.
+We are using `std::greater` and `std::less` to make sure that bids are ordered in ascending price and offers in descending order.

 At each price level, we have a `std::deque`, to aggregate the orders: